isabella232/dynamic-media-classic.en-1/help/adding-captions-video.md

 ---
 title: Adding captions to video
-seo-title: Adding captions to video
-description: null
-seo-description: Learn how to add captions to video
+description: Learn how to add captions to video
 uuid: 4cc64469-4369-44a9-83db-63bad51aba8a
 contentOwner: admin
 content-type: reference